r5embed/r5embed/README.md

 performance and implementation footprint improvement over SHAKE and AES-GCM).
 We call these variants R5SNEIK.

+Round5 is a currently a 2nd round NIST PQC standardization candidate, while SNEIK will be a 1st round NIST LWC standardization candidate, specifically designed (in part) to support post-quantum cryptography.

 For a summary of performance and code size of all supported variants on Cortex M4, see the [benchmarks](./benchmarks.md) page.